arroyap1/cab-project-01-3/README.md

 straight line method of depreciation.
 This will keep depreciation costs low and constant over the lifespan of the vehicles.

-# Topic: Fleet Vehicle Management

-## Problem Statement

-For our project, we have been tasked with finding a more cost effective and environmentally friendly way for TCNJ’s fleet to operate.
-In order to become more cost effective and better for the environment, we suggest slowly transitioning from ICE vehicles to zero vehicles.
-By doing so over time, no large budget will need to be immediately created.
-Instead, money shall be allocated per year for the entire transitioning period.
-This transition period may last 20+ years.
-Our plan to achieve this involves using the FIFO method to retire the model older cars first and replace those with the zero vehicles.
-This will allow newer vehicles to continue in operation, and keep replacement costs as low as possible.
-As new vehicles are introduced, we will use the straight line method of depreciation.
-This will keep depreciation costs low and constant over the lifespan of the vehicles.

 ## Objective